 as well as some of the more contemporary dancers, such as Miguel and

-development comes from teachers such as Brigitte Winkler and
+studies include teachers such as Brigitte Winkler and

 Tomás Howlin, who are gifted at explaining how the dance works.